Slovenia has 3 international airports (Ljubljana, Maribor, Portorož).

 You can visit Slovenia by virtually any ground means you want.

-If you’re travelling by car or motorbike, the road connectivity via regional roads and motorways is very straightforward.
+If you’re traveling to Slovenia by car or motorbike, the road connectivity via regional roads and motorways is very straightforward.

-If you’re heading into Slovenia by bike or even on foot, there are plenty of smaller border crossings connected by local roads that will take you to wherever it is you’re going to.
+If you’re going by bike or even on foot, there are plenty of smaller border crossings connected by local roads that will take you to wherever it is you’re going to.

 You can catch a direct ferry from Italy or sail in from Croatia.

-Slovenia has 4 small ports/marinas which you can use when travelling by boat.
+4 small ports/marinas which you can use when traveling by boat.

-There are also many cruises that stop in the port main Slovenian port, Koper and the neighbouring Trieste or Venice.
+There are also many cruises that stop in the port main Slovenian port, Koper, and the neighboring Trieste or Venice.